LewisIsWorking/PathWarsWiki/Writerside/topics/DF-Public-Part-2-Story.md

 Timitheo Ralovon talks to Allisee, Cardigan and Selenor.

-Selenor means nothing-ness in psychomomp.
+Selenor means nothing-ness in psycho-pomp.

 Allisee gets a small crack on her (left arm) moon arm from trying to activate the gray oar by the lake in the Grave-lands.